-Certain government agencies have asked us to provide them with corporate information and documents.
-We have been cooperating and will continue to cooperate with government authorities.
+On November 15, 2021, we disclosed that certain government agencies had asked us to provide them with corporate information and documents.
+These were confidential requests.
+We have been voluntarily cooperating and will continue to cooperate with government authorities.
+No government agency has informed us that it has found evidence of research misconduct.
 No government agency has informed us that any wrongdoing has occurred by any party.
-We cannot predict the outcome or impact of any these ongoing matters, including whether a government agency may pursue an enforcement action against us or others.
+No government agency has filed any charges against us, or anyone associated with us.
+We cannot predict the outcome or impact of these ongoing matters, including whether a government agency may pursue an enforcement action against us or others.